 The Post Service Officer is integral to our mission of veterans' representation.
-Indicative of this is the mandate in the National Veterans Service Policy and Procedure that Department Service Officers must provide a training session for the PSOs in the Department at least once annually.
+Indicative of this is the mandate in the National Veterans Service Policy and Procedure that Department Service Officers must provide at least one annual training session for the PSOs in the Department.
 The "Guide for Post Service Officers" is focused toward educating and providing a handy reference for the Post Service Officer.
 PSOs should always make a report at every official Post meeting.
-Department Service Officers should report to their supervisor or Department service committee when Post Service Officer training was completed.
+Department Service Officers should report to their supervisor or Department service committee and the National Veterans Service (NVS) when Post Service Officer training is completed.

 It is important to note that VFW Post and District Service Officers are not accredited by the VA.
-As a consequence, their ability to assist veterans and other claimants prepare claims for submission to VA is limited.
-Post/District Service Officers should be familiar with the basics of the compensation (for service connected disabilities) and pension (for non-service connected disabilities) program.
+Consequently, their ability to assist veterans and other claimants prepare claims for submission to VA is limited.
+Post/District Service Officers should be familiar with the basics of the compensation (for service-connected disabilities) and pension (for non-service-connected disabilities) program, as well as understanding VA letters and correspondence.
+PSOs should be the conveners in the Post, capable of linking veterans in our communities with quality, verified resources that will meet their needs.
+Primarily, PSOs should know your accredited Department Service Officers and the ways in which veterans can receive assistance.

-However, the PSO should fill out forms for the claimant only when requested.
-In this capacity, the PSO is not a claim preparer but rather someone who merely records information provided by the claimant.
-The application should be immediately returned to the veteran to submit through proper channels such as the DSO or a VFW-accredited state or county service officer.
+However, the PSO should not assist veterans in filling out forms except in extreme circumstances and at the explicit request of the veteran.
+In this capacity, the PSO is not a claims preparer but rather someone who merely assists in recording information provided by the claimant.
+The application should be immediately returned to the veteran to submit through proper channels such as the DSO or a VFW-accredited state or county service officer or direct transmittal to the VA.
 Under no circumstances should a PSO retain any veteran's personal information for any length of time, as this is a violation of the law.
 Further, under no circumstances should the PSO provide any personally identifiable information concerning a claimant to any member of the VFW who is not a VFW accredited service officer (e.g., DSO, Assistant DSO or Claims Consultant).
+As a preferred practice, many Departments have implemented formal PSO referrals, allowing PSOs to record certain demographic information about veterans seeking claims assistance, which is then formally transmitted to the accredited DSO for appropriate follow-up.